Radhika Pandit: Established actress and stardom (2012–2016)

-Later work and hiatus (2017-2019)
+Later work and hiatus (2017–2019)

-After her marriage with actor Yash, she took a break from acting to focus on her personal life.
+After her marriage with actor Yash, she took a long break from acting to focus on her personal life.
 Pandit's only appearance was in the 2019 film Aadi Lakshmi Puraana.
 A. Sharadhaa from The New Indian Express noted, "Radhika Pandit, plays a role completely different for her, but she does it with ease."

 Personal life

-In a 2010 interview with The New Indian Express, she said that she, however, loves visiting the Chitrapur Math in Uttara Kannada, where she has her roots, as she "feel[s] good after spending some time" and "believe[s] there are positive vibrations there.
+In a 2010 interview with The New Indian Express, she said that she, however, loves visiting the Chitrapur Math in Uttara Kannada, as she "feel[s] good after spending some time" and "believe[s] there are positive vibrations there.
 Pandit met actor Yash for the first time at the sets of her tele-serial Nandagokula in 2007.
 They began dating after having worked together in films, but kept their relationship private for years and away from the attention of media, and were engaged in August 2016.
 They married in December in a private ceremony in Bangalore.
 They have two children.